filiprd/QualityModel/README.md

-# QualityModelOntology
+# Quality Model ontology

-This repository contains the source code for the QualityModel ontology developed to represent the information related to quality models in any specific domain.
+This repository contains the source code for the Quality Model ontology developed to represent the information related to quality models in any specific domain.